well-ironed/graf/README.md

 ## Troubleshooting

+Since the generator relies on running `mix` in your project to gather information like compile paths and checks whether it's an umbrella project, it might not work properly if there is some output in the `mix run` output, like logs.

+A workaround for this is increasing log level or turning logging off for the time of graph generation.

 If a graph can't be generated for your project or seems to be incorrect please create an issue describing the problem.